 I googled the coordinates and made a U-turn.
 She walked—no, glided—across the pavement to my passenger side door.
 She struggled to get into my truck’s high seat, so I reached across and firmly gave her a hand.
 A smell like lavender and vanilla filled my musty cab.

-As I began the drive, she made whispery comments.
+As I began the drive, she made some whispery comments.

 “This looks a bit familiar…wait, no…was that where we were supposed to turn…no, here…maybe…I just don’t know…Lord…”

 “Don’t worry,” I said.
 “I’ve got the address.
 When we get there, you can tell me if it’s the right home.
 If not, we will find it.
 I promise.”

 The house was a couple twisting miles away, and as we got closer, questions came to mind.
 Had she wandered away from a care home?
 Should I call someone?